Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained by volunteering or through internships
+- Provide any relevant experiences you’ve gained by volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you fulfilled in these roles
+- Highlight any accomplishments or responsibilities you had during these roles.

 References: